mattmakai/mattmakai.com/source/content/posts/161225-2016-dev-year-review.rst

 Expectations vs. Results
 ------------------------
-My four goals were stated at the start of the
+My four goals were stated in
-`year ahead in software developer <2016-year-ahead-software-development.html>`_ as follows:
+`my 2016 year ahead in software development <2016-year-ahead-software-development.html>`_ as follows:

 1. Code, launch and operate my 2016 side project Plapi
 2. Inspire and equip fellow developers as a Twilio Developer Evangelist